Turningl/PFA_pytorch/README.md

 But the original is not this, if you need to see the original, please see https://github.com/Emory-AIMS/PFA

-This repository is an implementation of Pytorch version of __Projected Federated Averaging (PFA)__ algorithm.

-In this repository, I have implemented __FedAvg, PFA, PFAplus__ alogorihtms.

 ## Getting Started

 This repository is an implementation of Pytorch version of __Federatered Averaging (FedAvg), Projected Federated Averaging (PFA) and Projetced Federated Averaging Plus (PFA plus)__ algorithm.